davejagoda/davejagoda.github.io/books/index.md

 Coates, Ta-Nehisi (2015). *Between the World and Me*.

+Collier, Peter and Horowitz, David (1984). *The Kennedys: An American Drama*.

 DiAngelo, Robin J. (2018). *White Fragility*.

 Dick, Philip K. (1968). *Do Androids Dream of Electric Sheep?*.